 The shared liquidity helps boost numbers on WSOP NJ and creates a much healthier ecosystem for those playing online poker in Delaware.
 With larger player pools come bigger tournaments, bigger guarantees, and more round-the-clock action.

 The room has the biggest appeal for tournament players, of course.
 For several years now, WSOP has run online tournaments where players could compete not just for cash but also for coveted *WSOP Gold Bracelets and WSOP Online Circuit Gold Rings”.
 In 2020, the pinnacle Series took place entirely online, instead of at its home base in Las Vegas.
 The US leg took place on WSOP.com.

 At WSOP NJ, you will find the following games and variations:

 Borgata Poker NJ is one of the longest-standing regulated poker sites in the States.
 Operating on the BetMGM US network and owned by MGM Resorts, the platform represents a reliable option for all poker fans, from casual players to serious grinders.

-Borgata shares a player pool with the other two New Jersey poker sites on the network — partypoker and BetMGM — which helps with liquidity problems and ensures there is always enough action to satisfy players, especially when there are major tournament series running.
+Borgata shares a player pool with the other two New Jersey poker sites on the network — partypoker and BetMGM — which helps with liquidity problems and ensures there is always enough action to satisfy players, especially when major tournament series are running.